-Opposition to “normalization” of relationships with Israeli Jews is a central credo of the BDS (boycott, divestment, sanctions) movement.
+Opposition to “normalization” of relationships with Israeli Jews is a central credo of the BDS (Boycott, Divestment, and Sanctions) movement.

 To avoid PACBI’s blacklist, joint projects must be about “co-resistance” rather than “co-existence.”
 Participants must also endorse, in advance, the struggle for the “rights” endorsed by the BDS movement, including an unconditional Palestinian “right of return.”